Economics and Business

 The Major in International Management (French/German/Spanish)

-The major in international management is offered jointly with the Department of Economics and Business.
-International management majors take Accounting 157, Economics 152, 156, and 336; Management 223 and 333; and two electives from Management 231, 251, 253, or 260.
+The major in international management is offered jointly by the Department of Economics and Business and the Department of Foreign Languages.
+International management majors take Accounting 157, Economics 152 and 236; Management 223 and 333; and one electives from Management 231, 251, or 253.
 Foreign language requirements include six courses above Foreign Language 105, including either Foreign Language 210 or 215 and Foreign Language 241 or equivalent, plus at least one 300-level course in the senior year.
+Students are encouraged to take Mathematics 107 or Economics 156 to satisfy their F2 LinC requirement in quantitative reasoning.

 This program requires a semester abroad in which one business-related course and one foreign language course must be taken.
 All students interested in this major should consult with James P. West and Nilsa Lasso-von Lang (Spanish), Jean-Pierre Lalande (French), or Axel Hildebrandt (German).
 A student wishing to elect a major in international management with a language not listed should consult with Professor Lalande.